 Baloney.
 Er, Bologna.
-Total rubbish, and I’m leaving your website right now, because STDs and relationships have always resulted in epic failures of colossal proportions.
+Total rubbish, and I’m leaving your website right now, because STIs and relationships have always resulted in epic failures of colossal proportions.

 Epic failures of colossal proportions, huh?
-That’s one Hiroshima-esque STD, if you ask me!
+That’s one Hiroshima-esque STI, if you ask me!
 Lucky for you (and me) that statement is the exception and not the rule.

-Although, it’s true, contracting an STD can feel emotionally and, sometimes, physically as if a sexually transmitted bomb has gone off in your genitals, generally, it does not mean the end of your relationships – family, friend, or partner.
+Although, it’s true, contracting an STI can feel emotionally and, sometimes, physically as if a sexually transmitted bomb has gone off in your genitals, generally, it does not mean the end of your relationships – family, friend, or partner(s).

 So, let me back-track a bit.
-Today’s post will be part one in which I’ll refer to as The STI Project’s Guidebook about STDs and Relationships.
-Part one focuses on STDs and friendship.
-Part two will focus on STDs and family, and finally, part three will address STDs and partners (ie. intimate relationships).
+Today’s post will be part one in which I’ll refer to as The STI Project’s Guidebook about STIs and Relationships.
+Part one focuses on STIs and friendship.
+Part two will focus on STIs and family, and finally, part three will address STIs and partners.

-Contracting an STD is devastating – to say the very least – and can be nearly debilitating or conversely, uplifting, depending on the support group one already has in place.
+Contracting an STI is devastating – to say the very least – and can be nearly debilitating or conversely, uplifting, depending on the support network one already has in place.

-Friends are your chosen family and an integral part of that support group.
-Consequently, the response one receives from friends, as a result of contracting an STD, is often the most reassuring or can be the most devastating of blows.
+Friends are your chosen family and an integral part of that support network.
+Consequently, the response one receives from friends, as a result of contracting an STI, is often the most reassuring or can be the most devastating of blows.

-After-all, one expects a lover to be taken aback; one does not always anticipate a friend’s unkind reaction.
+After-all, one expects a partner to be taken aback, but one does not always anticipate a friend’s unkind reaction.